ailiskovic/DatasetGenerator/README.md

 ## Requirements

 - Frontend: NodeJS and npm
-- Backend: open-jdk 18, maven
+- Backend: python fast api

 ## Building the project
 The building of the project should be done first time.